 Multiple birth children can be slower than singletons to develop language.
 Typically, they are older when they start to speak and use simpler, shorter sentences.
 However, many multiples show no signs of language delay, and those that do usually catch up.

 Speech and language difficulties occur more often in twins and triplets because they are more likely to experience a combination of the factors that predispose all children to speech and language difficulties (such as prematurity or being part of a large family).
-But being a twin or triplet can also mean:
+But being a twin, triplet or more can also mean:

 - The children spend more time with their multiple sibling(s) than with other members of the family, so they have a regular input of immature speech sounds.

 - The children will probably receive less individual attention than singleton children, and for shorter periods of time.

 - Parents of multiple birth children will often talk to one child while looking at or dealing with the other(s).